vmyazin/vasilymt/content/articles/information-diet.md

 ---
-title: Why You Need To Go On An Information Diet
+title: 8 Ways To Be On An Information Diet (For Better Mental Health)
 date: 02-11-2021
 prettyDate: February 11th, 2021
 author: Vasily Myazin